Collision detection: Exploiting temporal coherence

 During the broad-phase, when the objects in the world move or deform, the data-structures used to cull collisions have to be updated.
 In cases where the changes between two frames or time-steps are small and the objects can be approximated well with axis-aligned bounding boxes, the sweep and prune algorithm can be a suitable approach.

 Several key observation make the implementation efficient: Two bounding-boxes intersect if, and only if, there is overlap along all three axes; overlap can be determined, for each axis separately, by sorting the intervals for all the boxes; and lastly, between two frames updates are typically small (making sorting algorithms optimized for almost-sorted lists suitable for this application).
 The algorithm keeps track of currently intersecting boxes, and as objects move, re-sorting the intervals helps keep track of the status.

-Pairwise pruning

-Once we've selected a pair of physical bodies for further investigation, we need to check for collisions more carefully.
-However, in many applications, individual objects (if they are not too deformable) are described by a set of smaller primitives, mainly triangles.
-So now, we have two sets of triangles, $S={S_1,S_2,\dots,S_n}$ and $T={T_1,T_2,\dots,T_n}$ (for simplicity, we will assume that each set has the same number of triangles.)

-The obvious thing to do is to check all triangles $S_j$ against all triangles $T_k$ for collisions, but this involves $n^2$ comparisons, which is highly inefficient.
-If possible, it is desirable to use a pruning algorithm to reduce the number of pairs of triangles we need to check.

-The most widely used family of algorithms is known as the hierarchical bounding volumes method.
-As a preprocessing step, for each object (in our example, $S$ and $T$) we will calculate a hierarchy of bounding volumes.
-Then, at each time step, when we need to check for collisions between $S$ and $T$, the hierarchical bounding volumes are used to reduce the number of pairs of triangles under consideration.
-For simplicity, we will give an example using bounding spheres, although it has been noted that spheres are undesirable in many cases.

-If $E$ is a set of triangles, we can pre-calculate a bounding sphere $B(E)$.
-There are many ways of choosing $B(E)$, we only assume that $B(E)$ is a sphere that completely contains $E$ and is as small as possible.

-Ahead of time, we can compute $B(S)$ and $B(T)$.
-Clearly, if these two spheres do not intersect (and that is very easy to test), then neither do $S$ and $T$.
-This is not much better than an n-body pruning algorithm, however.